Alfresco/alfresco-content-app/docs/build.md

 ## Running documentation locally

 For development purposes, you can run and test documentation locally.
-That is useful when working in different branches instead of a `master` one.
+This is useful when working in different branches instead of a `master` one.

 Run the following command to install the lightweight development server [wsrv](https://denysvuika.gitlab.io/wsrv/#/):